Skip to main content

 2025.08.19 USCIS - Policy Manual Chapter 8, Discretionary Analysis

-USCIS updated its Policy Manual to add an additional factor to the list of "factors that may be considered" in adjudicating requests for immigration benefits.
-The factor includes "[w]hether the alien has endorsed, promoted, supported, or otherwise espoused anti-American views or the views of a terrorist organization or group (including in social media content by, or involving an alien).
+USCIS updated its Policy Manual in light of the announcement of the policy alert described above.
+In particular, the updated Policy Manual adds as an additional factor to the list of "factors that may be considered" in adjudicating requests for immigration benefits: "[w]hether the alien has endorsed, promoted, supported, or otherwise espoused anti-American views or the views of a terrorist organization or group (including in social media content by, or involving an alien).
 This includes organizations who support or promote anti-American ideologies or activities, antisemitic terrorism, antisemitic terrorist organizations, antisemitic ideologies, or has engaged in physical harassment of any person in furtherance of the organization or group."
-USCIS states that anti-American views will be determined based on Immigration and Nationality Act § 313(a).
-The previous version of the Policy Manual did not include a bullet such as this in the list.

 View Document